narayansupriya/KaiSec/README.md

  - Query API: Retrieve vulnerabilities from the database based on the severity.

 # Running the Application
+## 1a.
+Download the kai.tar file
+`docker load -i kai.tar`

+## 1b.
+Running the Docker Container
+You can run the container with the following command.
+The container will be available on port 8080:
+`docker run -p 8080:8080 kai:latest`

+## Use Step 1a and 1b or step 2a and 2b.
+(Preferred is step 1) continue from step 3.

-## 1. Building the Docker Image
+## 2a.
+Building the Docker Image
 To build the Docker image for the vulnerability scanner, run the following command:

-`docker build -t vulnerability-scanner .`
+`docker build -t kai:latest .`

-## 2. Running the Docker Container
+## 2b.
+Running the Docker Container
 You can run the container with the following command.
 The container will be available on port 8080:

-`docker run -d -p 8080:8080 vulnerability-scanner`
+`docker run -d -p 8080:8080 kai:latest`

 If your container needs privileged access (for specific use cases), you can run it with elevated privileges using: